j-mnr/gophergo.dev/content/basics/02-variables.md

 import "fmt"

-// DeclareVarZero shows off all of the zero values or what might also be
+// Zero shows off all of the zero values or what might also be
 // thought of as default values for each type when they are not assigned
 // anything.
-func DeclareVarZero() {
+func Zero() {
 	var name string
 	var x int
 	var f float32